 Check your existing cover

-If you’re thinking of working from home you should check what you are covered for under terms of your existing policy.
-Some home insurance contracts – and we’re talking about contents insurance here, rather than buildings – provide cover for ‘administration’ duties while others will not cover any items that are used for ‘business or professional purposes’.
+Some home contents insurance policies (not buildings insurance) provide cover for ‘administration’ duties, while others won’t cover any items that are used for ‘business or professional purposes’.

 You should also check with your employer to confirm that it carries adequate insurance for items such as mobile phones and laptops that it has issued to you.

-Remember that you will need buildings cover alongside your contents policy to protect you against damage to your home caused by fire, floods (including burst pipes), falling trees, storms and subsidence.
+Keep in mind that you will need buildings cover alongside your contents policy to protect you against damage to your home caused by fire, floods (including burst pipes), falling trees, storms and subsidence.

 What additional cover might you need?